 Please join PFLAG of Cape Cod and feel the love of the crowd as we march in this year’s Carnival Parade!
 We need people to help carry an 80-foot-long (very light weight!) rainbow flag along the two-mile parade route.
 We have a truck for our signs and for 6 or 7 people who need to ride.
 The parade begins at the Harbor Hotel, corner Snail Rd and Commercial St. at 3pm and ends at Franklin St. Walkers can return to the Hotel on the truck or a shuttle bus.
 We will be setting up and decorating the truck from 1pm.
 If you can commit, please email so we have a count; if you can come at the last minute, that's fine also.

 PFLAG isn’t just for support; it’s also for education & advocacy!
-At most of our monthly meetings, whether in Brewster or Falmouth, we devote the first half of the meeting to support, and the second half to an educational or advocacy-related program.
-The lineup for our next three meetings is as follows.
+At most of our monthly meetings, whether in Brewster or Falmouth, we devote at least part of the meeting to support, and the remainder to an educational or advocacy-related program.

-Please join us for any or all of these meetings, held from 7:00 to 8:30 PM at First Parish Brewster and from 6:30 to 8:00 PM at the Unitarian Universalist Fellowship of Falmouth.
+Please join us.
 You will be welcomed warmly, listened to respectfully without judgment, and hopefully stimulated by the discussion.
 Your confidentiality is assured.